Why Does My Steering Wheel Move On Its Own?

 steering-wheel-moves-on-its-own

-To kick start the conversation, I will breakdown the reasons under these categories:
+To start the conversation, I will breakdown the reasons under these categories:

 If you are driving straight down the road and you let go of the steering wheel and you see it move back and forth, it is not moving on its own.
 This motion is known as “feedback” and there is nothing wrong with your car or steering wheel.